watem-sedem/watem-sedem/README.rst

 Documentation
 =============

 The documentation of this project is available at https://docs.fluves.net/cnws-pascal/.
-In this documentation, a theoretical background of the model and an overview of the model usage are given, and an installation guide followerd by a tutorial.
+In this documentation, a theoretical background of the model and an overview of the model usage are given, and an installation guide followed by a tutorial.

 References